N. Kesavan

 N. Kesavan (d.
-2011) was an Indian politician and founder of Sri Manakula Vinayagar Educational Trust, from Puducherry.
+2011) was an Indian politician from Puducherry.
 He served as Member of the Legislative Assembly from Lawspet assembly constituency from 1996 to 2001.
 He was appointed as Government Whip in Puducherry Legislative Assembly during his tenure.

 Sri Manakula Vinayagar Educational Trust

-N. Kesavan is the founder of Sri Manakula Vinayagar Educational Trust which runs many colleges in Puducherry.
+N. Kesavan is the former Chairman of Sri Manakula Vinayagar Educational Trust which runs many colleges in Puducherry.